European Rugby Champions Cup: Knock-out stage

-2020–3
+2020–2023

 Because of the COVID-19 pandemic in Europe the 2020–21 competition took on a revised format.
-In this edition, the teams were split up into two separate pools of 12, in which they would play four games against opponents from their pool, before the top four teams from each of the two pools advanced to the knockout stage, made up of two-legged quarterfinals, and a single legged semi-finals and final.
+In this edition, the teams were split up into two separate pools of 12, in which they would play four games against opponents from their pool, before the top four teams from each of the two pools advanced to the knockout stage, made up of two-legged quarter-finals and a single legged semi-finals and final.
 However, due to the increasing spread of the virus, only two rounds were played before the competition was suspended, and instead the top eight teams from each of the two pools advanced to the knockout stage, with all matches being single-legged affairs.

-A similar format remained for 2021–22, with the top eight teams from each of the two pools advancing to the knockout stage, which featured a two-legged Round of 16 before a single-legged quarterfinals, semi-finals and final.
+A similar format remained for 2021–22, with the top eight teams from each of the two pools advancing to the knockout stage, which featured a two-legged Round of 16 before a single-legged quarter-finals, semi-finals and final.
 The 2022-23 campaign will retain the same pool format, but, like 2020–21, all knockout stage games will be single-legged.

 2023–present

 A further change took place from 2023-4, with four pools of six teams.
-The winners of the three leagues (the URC, the Premiership, and the Top 14), along with the winner of the previous season's Champions Cup, are drawn into separate pools.
+The winners of the three leagues (the URC, the Premiership and the Top 14), along with the winner of the previous season's Champions Cup, are drawn into separate pools.
 Where the Champions Cup winner also wins its own league, the Champions Cup runner-up takes the fourth place in the draw.
 The other teams are drawn so that each six-team pool contains two teams from each of the three leagues.

 Within the four pools, each of the teams plays once against the other four teams that are not from its own league, with two games at home and two away.
 The top four teams from each pool qualify for the round of 16, with the top two teams enjoying home advantage.
 The fifth-placed team in each pool drops into the round of 16 of the Challenge Cup.
 The bottom-placed team is eliminated.

 The four knock-out rounds continue to be single-legged.
 In the round of 16 and quarter-finals, the team with a higher ranking from the pool stages has home stadium advantage.
 The semi-finals are held in a venue selected by EPCR in the country of the higher-ranked team.
 The final is in a predetermined major stadium.